githubapnic/labs/akvorado/akvorado.md

     ```

-- Test connectivity from R3 to the AS-Stats Server:
+- Test connectivity from R3 to the AKVORADO Server:

     ```
     ping 192.168.30.10 count 2